Douglas Carbery: Inter-war career

+In April 1919, following rioting in Gujranwala, Punjab, Carberry flew the first of 3 RAF planes that dropped bombs on and strafed civilians in that city.
+The riots had broken out amidst a protest against a massacre in Amritsar the previous day that had killed more than 300.
+He dropped 8 bombs, including one in the courtyard of a high school, before commencing strafing runs with two other planes.

 On 1 August 1919 Carbery was granted a permanent commission as a flight lieutenant in the Royal Air Force.
 In July 1920 he was awarded a bar to his Distinguished Flying Cross for his services in the Third Anglo-Afghan War, and was also awarded the India General Service Medal with the clasp "Waziristan 1919–1921" for his services during the Waziristan campaign.

-However, Carbery then seems to have had a change of heart, as on 20 December 1920, his transfer to the RAF was cancelled.
+On 20 December 1920, his transfer to the RAF was cancelled.
 On 1 January 1921 Carbery relinquished his temporary commission in the RAF, and was restored to the establishment of the Royal Regiment of Artillery the following day.

 On 26 October 1927 he was appointed adjutant, serving in that post until 8 November 1929.
 He received a second clasp, "N.W.
 Frontier of India 1930–31", to his India General Service Medal for services during the Red Shirt and Afridi Rebellions, on the Indian North-West Frontier.
 He was promoted to major on 29 July 1933.